abbreviatedman/dangerroom/README.md

 ZSH_THEME="dangerroom"
 ```

-4. Run this command in your terminal, or simply quit the terminal and relaunch.
+4. Run this command in your terminal (or simply quit the terminal and relaunch):
 ```bash
 source ~/.zshrc
 ```

-5. Train your skills in the _danger room_.
+5. Let the danger room sharpen your command line skills.

 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh